RysteQ/EmuX/ReadMe.md

 🟦 **(0x00400 - 0x02000)** General Purpose Memory <br>
 🟨 **(0x02000 - 0xC4E00)** Screen Memory <br>

-## Instructions

-EmuX supports almost every instruction of the original x86 instruction set, the supported instruction list and what each instruction does can be found in the application under the Tools -> Instruction Set section.

 ## Future Goals

-The future goals of this project of mine will be adding detachable tabs, having the option to actually compile your program as a .exe file and the ability to take a snapshot of the memory each time an instruction is executed for debugging purposes.
+The future goals of this project is having the option to actually compile your program as a .exe file and the ability to take a snapshot of the memory each time an instruction is executed for debugging purposes.
+Also, this might come first, making the UI look better with winforms since I have been thinking of using MAUI but I decided not to, it uses quite a bit of RAM.

-Also a lot, and I mean a **lot** of debugging.
+And of course, a lot, and I mean a **lot** of debugging.